DiegoJimenezCR/supplier-risk-scorecard/README.md

 | Tier 3 | 46 | 38.3% | 63.9 |
 | Tier 4 | 3 | 2.5% | 42.1 |

-Tier 3 is the biggest bucket by far.
-That's where a corrective action program would have the most impact, not Tier 4, which is small enough to just handle case by case.
+Tier 3 is the largest bucket by far, and the one where a corrective action program would have the most impact, not Tier 4, which is small enough to handle case by case.
 Electronic Components suppliers score best on average, Precision Optics worst.
-Risk isn't clustered in one country either.
-It's spread across the dataset, which is the whole point of scoring at the supplier level instead of just eyeballing by region.
+Risk isn't clustered in a single country either; it's spread across the dataset, which is the point of scoring at the supplier level instead of eyeballing by region.

 ## Structure